 - Select the Credit Card Information form to resend

 Note: The most recently added credit card via the Credit Card Information form won’t automatically be set as the Default credit card in the client's file.
 To learn how to set a default credit card for a client, see: Adding a card to a client's profile.

-How AutoPay works with your Stripe account
+How AutoPay works with your Online Payments account

 Enrolling your clients in AutoPay can significantly streamline your billing workflow.
 Clients who opt for this option will automatically be charged their full invoiced balance overnight between 12-2am.

 To enable this feature:

 - Navigate to Settings > Billing and Services > Settings